• Skip to primary navigation

 • Steak and Kidney Pie and Steak & Kidney Pudding have the same filling of vegetables, steak, chopped & boiled kidney, and a thick brothy sauce.

-• They also have the same same crust, traditionally made with suet, but could be made with any other fat.
+• They also have the same crust, traditionally made with suet, but could be made with any other fat.
 The difference is that puddings are steamed and pies are baked.
 This results in very different crust textures.

 woman tosses flour onto a surface to roll out a suet crust for steak and kidney pudding